unprosaiclabyrinth/Theseus/README.md

 # Evaluation

 The agent architectures are generally evaluated on their average score after 10,000 runs.
-The `scores` directory contains the score lists for 10,000 runs for all agents, whose summary statistics are provided in the respective reports.
-The 10,000 trials can be run using:-
+The `scores` directory contains the evaluation score lists for all agents, whose summary statistics are provided in the respective reports.
+Feel free to run your own trials.
+Of course, the `run` recipe can be updated with the `-t` option for multiple trials.
+Since 10,000 is a common number of trials for evaluation, a separate `make` target called `tenk` is provided that runs 10,000 trials of the current agent implementation.
+The score for each trial and the average score is written to "wumpus_out.txt" or to the output file you specify using the `-f` option in the recipe.
+The 10,000 trials can be run using:
 ```zsh
 make tenk
 ```
-**Note that the above command runs 10,000 trials for the *current* implementation.** Feel free to run your own trials.
-Of course, the `run` recipe can be updated with the `-t` option for multiple trials.
-Since 10,000 is a common number of trials for evaluation, a separate `make` target called `tenk` is provided that runs 10,000 trials of the current agent implementation.
-The score for each trial and the average score is written to "wumpus_out.txt" or to the output file you specify using the `-f` option in the recipe.
+**Note that the above command runs 10,000 trials for the *current* implementation.** Certain agent architectures like the UBA and LBA may take a significant amount of time to run the 10,000 trial, in which case, the number of trials can be reduced by modifying the `-t` option in the `tenk` recipe in the Makefile.

-A sample evaluation target is separately provided for learning agent architectures that have to learn the forward probability from an *a priori* unknown environment.
+A 10k-evaluation target is separately provided for learning agent architectures that have to learn the forward probability from an *a priori* unknown environment.
 It runs the *current* implementation for 3,334 trials with a forward probability of 1, 3,333 trials with a forward probability of 0.8, and 3,333 trials with a forward probability of 0.3334, making a total of 10,000 trials.
-It can be run using:-
+Hence, it assumes a uniform prior on the forward probability (so that Bayesian and frequentist approaches align).
+It can be run using:
 ```zsh
 make la-tenk
 ```